Auteur: Popular music

+Using the film's auteur theory, it is seen that the songs performed and written by artists always result in autobiographical connections and show the artist's integrity within popular music.
+For e.g., the song, 'I will always love you', originally sung by Dolly Parton had a distinct vocal rendition from which the listener would authentically perceive her to be the song's "auteur".
+Similar examples can be also found in the songs written by The Beatles John Lennon for e.g., 'Happiness is a Warm Gun' and 'Cold Turkey'.

-The references of auteur theory are occasionally applied to musicians, musical performers, and music producers.
-From the 1960s, record producer Phil Spector is considered the first auteur among producers of popular music.
+1960s record producer Phil Spector is considered the first auteur among producers of popular music.
 Author Matthew Bannister named him the first "star" producer.
 Journalist Richard Williams wrote:

 Spector created a new concept: the producer as overall director of the creative process, from beginning to end.
 He took control of everything, he picked the artists, wrote or chose the material, supervised the arrangements, told the singers how to phrase, masterminded all phases of the recording process with the most painful attention to detail, and released the result on his own label.

 Another early pop music auteur was Brian Wilson, influenced by Spector.
 In 1962, Wilson's band, the Beach Boys, signed to Capitol Records and swiftly became a commercial success, whereby Wilson became the first pop musician credited for writing, arranging, producing, and performing his own material.
 Before the "progressive pop" of the late 1960s, performers typically had little input on their own records.
 Wilson, however, employed the studio like an instrument, as well as a high level of studio control that other artists soon sought.

-According to The Atlantics Jason Guriel, the Beach Boys' 1966 album Pet Sounds, produced by Wilson, anticipated later auteurs, as well as "the rise of the producer" and "the modern pop-centric era, which privileges producer over artist and blurs the line between entertainment and art. ...
+According to The Atlantics Jason Guriel, the Beach Boys' 1966 album Pet Sounds, produced by Wilson, anticipated later auteurs, as well as "the rise of the producer" and "the modern pop-centric era, which privileges producer over artist and blurs the line between entertainment and art. [...]
 Anytime a band or musician disappears into a studio to contrive an album-length mystery, the ghost of Wilson is hovering near."